SaladTechnologies/salad-kitchen-docs/content/docs/troubleshooting/antivirus/145-how-to-whitelist-salad-in-bitdefender-antivirus-plus.md

 **6. Adding Salad as an Exception**

 **Salad 1.0.0. and Later:** After you have clicked "Add an Exception" you will be shown a dialogue box.
-In that dialogue box you’ll want to navigate to the Salad Miners folder and select it, the filepath for this is “C:\\ProgramData\\Salad\\workloads” (without the quotations).
+In that dialogue box you'll want to navigate to the Salad Miners folder and select it, the filepath for this is "C:\\ProgramData\\Salad\\workloads" (without the quotations).
 Make sure to enable Antivirus protection for all 3 settings, as well as Online Threat Prevention.

 ![](./content/images/Troubleshooting/Antivirus/How-to-Whitelist-Salad-in-Bitdefender-6.png)

 **7. Click Add**

-Once you’ve entered the Salad Miners folder, click "Save", and it will bring you back to the main Bitdefender Exception whitelist page with your newly added exception.
+Once you've entered the Salad Miners folder, click "Save", and it will bring you back to the main Bitdefender Exception whitelist page with your newly added exception.

 **8. Navigate back to the "Protection" page.**